AntonBadaev/Rust_Server_Automated_Wipe_Script/README.md

 And you need to have Telegram bot if u want to send notifications like this.
 ![image](https://github.com/user-attachments/assets/7f51221a-6c77-4f6c-9d52-2a06463e640a)

+If u want to start it manualy just add this to crontab:

+0 10 * * 6 /usr/bin/sudo /home/rustserver/server/wipe_script.sh (every 6 day of week in 10AM wipe server)

 You can change this script, and use it for any purpose.